xonixx/makesure/README.md

 ```
 @depends_on goal1 [ goal2 [ goal3 [...] ] ]
 ```
-Declares a dependency on other goal.
+Declares a dependency on another goal.

 Example `Makesurefile`: